bhumikabharadwaj2205/Hospital-Management-Dashboard/README.md

 ---

-## 📘 Key DAX Insight: Filed Report Percentage
+## 📘 Key DAX Insight: % of Patients Seen Within 30 Minutes

 As part of building this dashboard, I created a DAX measure to track how effectively the ER meets its triage benchmark.
 ---